trhacknon/trhacknon.github.io/_posts/2019-8-1-Dynamic-Invoke.md

 title: Enabling Covert Operations - 0: Dynamic Invocation (Avoiding PInvoke)
 ---

-*TLDR: Hw to dynamically invoke unmanaged code from memory or disk while (mostly) avoiding P/Invoke and suspicious imports, as well as an example that performs remote shellcode injection without Pinvoking suspicious API calls.*
+*TLDR: How to dynamically invoke unmanaged code from memory or disk while avoiding API Hooking and suspicious imports, as well as an example that performs remote shellcode injection without Pinvoking suspicious API calls.*

 # Dynamic Invocation - D/Invoke

-Over the past few months, myself and FuzzySecurity (b33f) have quitely been adding an API to SharpSploit that helps you use unmanaged code from C# while avoiding suspicious P/Invokes.
+Over the past few months, myself and b33f (@FuzzySecurity, Ruben Boonen) have quitely been adding an API to SharpSploit that helps you use unmanaged code from C# while avoiding suspicious P/Invokes.
 Rather than statically importing API calls with PInvoke, you may use Dynamic Invocation (I call it DInvoke) to load the DLL at runtime and call the function using a pointer to its location in memory.
 This avoids detections that look for imports of suspicious API calls via the Import Address Table in the .NET Assembly's PE headers.
-Additionally, it lets you call arbitrary unmanaged code from memory (while passing parameters on the stack), allowing you to bypass API hooking
+Additionally, it lets you call arbitrary unmanaged code from memory (while passing parameters on the stack), allowing you to bypass API hooking in a variety of ways.
+Overall.
+DInvoke is intended to be a direct replacement for PInvoke that gives offensive tool developers great flexibility in how they can access and invoke unmanaged code.

 ### Delegates

 So what does DInvoke actually entail?
-Rather than using PInvoke to import the API calls that we want to use, we PInvoke only two API calls: `LoadLibrary` and `GetProcAddress`.
-The former loads a DLL from disk into your current process.
-The latter gets a pointer to a function in a DLL that has been loaded into the current process.
-We may call that function from the pointer while passing in our parameters on the stack.
+Rather than using PInvoke to import the API calls that we want to use, we use any way we would like to load a DLL into memory.
+Then, we get a pointer to a function in that DLL.
+We may call that function from the pointer while passing in our parameters.

 By leveraging this dynamic loading API rather than the static loading API that sits behind PInvoke, you avoid directly importing suspicious API calls into your .NET Assembly.
 Additionally, this API lets you easily invoke unmanaged code from memory in C# (passing in parameters and receiving output) without doing some hacky workaround like self-injecting shellcode.